AnnaPetrovicheva/cvat/README.md

 If you are not sure or just want to browse other users common questions, [Gitter chat](https://gitter.im/opencv-cvat) is the way to go.

-Another ways to ask questions and get our support is by using [\#cvat](https://stackoverflow.com/search?q=%23cvat) tag on StackOverflow.
+Another way to ask questions and get our support is by using [\#cvat](https://stackoverflow.com/search?q=%23cvat) tag on StackOverflow.

 ## Links